steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

 Log files are optionally 'rotatable', so you can end up with a series of log files to hold all your data.

+During loads, the StorageTreap lazily reads key-value-nodes into memory from the storage log(s).
+During saves, only changed key-value-nodes are appended out to the current storage log.

-The data in the StorageTreap can be dynamically, partially swizzled in-and-out of memory to persistent storage if you want to reclaim memory.
+Advanced: the data in the StorageTreap can be dynamically optionally swizzled out of memory and written to persistent storage if you're under memory pressure.

-To use it, subclass StorageTreap and implement your own key and value serialization methods.
-Keys and values can be any parametrized types.
+Usage: just subclass StorageTreap and implement your own key and value serialization methods.
+Keys and values can be any parameterized types.

 Here's a String key and String value example...